 In the stained-glass window behind the (catholic) bishop, there is a portrait of Henry VIII (second from left).
 Given that Henry was the first king to oppose the pope and separate the Church of England from the catholic church, his face would never be tolerated in this place.
 See more

-Remake of Father Brown, Detective
+Version of Father Brown, Detective